CerfMetal/MineBot/README.md

 # MineBot

-MineBot is a Python Discord bot made to control and give information on your Minecraft server on linux or macOS.
+MineBot is a Python Discord bot made to control and give information on your Minecraft server (working on linux and macOS).

 ## Installation
 [You can find the full MineBot script here](https://github.com/CerfMetal/Minecraft-Discord-Bot/blob/main/README.md)